Travel Tips: Diono Traverze Stroller Review – Lightweight Stroller for Travel

 We wanted a buggy that was compact, lightweight and easy to use.
 The Diono Traverze seemed to tick all the above boxes.

-So what are our thoughts on it as a Lightweight Stroller for Travel?
+So what are our thoughts on the Diono Traverze as a lightweight stroller for travel?

 • How lightweight it is